con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gzugs rnams thams cad snang ba'i dpal/ /
 > gzugs brnyan ma lus 'chang ba po/ /

-He is formless, with handsome form, supreme,
+He's formless, bearing handsome form, supreme,
-Endowed with diverse forms, comprised of mind,
+Replete with diverse forms, comprised of mind,
 With splendour that appears in every form,
-Wielding control over every illusion, (79)
+While wielding power over all illusions, (79)

 * yid las skyes and yid rang bzhin probably translate the same word, the former in the sense of 'made from mind' and the latter 'having the nature of mind'.